'Be anxious for nothing..." ~Philippians 4:6

 People who never cross the threshold of a school can't possibly create policy with any efficiency.
 Theory sounds good.
 Practice determines whether the theory is sound.

-HOME CHURCH FIRST?
+WEDNESDAY THOUGHTS: HOME CHURCH, FIRST?

-A facebook friend asked, "What happened to "HOME CHURCH first"?
+A Facebook friend asked, "What happened to "HOME CHURCH first"?
 Wasn't that a rule?"

-He added an "lol", but something told me he didn't really find anything funny about what prompted the post.
 It seems my friend is now tasked to find a replacement musician for this coming Sunday's services at his church.
-I could almost hear the frustration, but my empathy soon gave way to concern for the musician.

 I have often heard "Charity begins at home, then spreads abroad".